MetaMask/snaps/docs/internals/platform/snaps-registry.md

 The registry is used by the [Snap Controller] to determine which Snaps are allowed to be installed.
-The [Snap Controller] will check the registry when a Snap is installed, and if the snap is not in the registry, it will not be installed.
+The [Snap Controller] will check the registry when a Snap is installed, and if the Snap is not in the registry, it will not be installed.

 ## JSON-based registry